PhD programme: Philosophy (new accreditation valid from ac. y. 2020/2021)

 1. Requirements connected with the PhD dissertation:

 a) The doctoral student consults regularly her dissertation in progress and follows the directions of her supervisor (see Individual consultations above).
-The Yearly consultation report as part of the Yearly Evaluation Report.
+The Annual Consultation Record is part of the Annual Evaluation Report.

 b) The doctoral student has to submit one chapter of the dissertation (at least 20 standard pages, that is, cca 6000 words) by August, 31st of the second year of her study at the very latest (then one more chapter in each following year).
 The chapter is then subject to approval by the Programme guarantor and the Subject Advisory board.
 [The CE PhD students submit also an updated Table of Contents of the dissertation.
-The chapter is then assessed by the CE Committee of Supervisors that reports to the Programme guarantor and the Subject Advisory Board.]
+The chapter is then assessed by the CE Committee of Supervisors.]

 2. Apart from the dissertation work, but in connection with it, the PhD candidate has to pursue the publication of her research in the following way: